WHAT IS A ROGOWSKI COIL?

 - Largely immune to electromagnetic interference.

 Rogowski coil accuracy is usually calibrated with the conductor centered in the CT window.
 In practice, however, the CT typically hangs on the conductor which can introduce measurement errors.
 Note that the error is greatest when the CT connector hangs on the conductor.
-The following diagram outlines the error introduced simply by moving the conductor to different positions within the opening of the Rogowski coil.
+The following diagram is an example of the type of error that could be introduced simply by moving the conductor to different positions within the opening of the Rogowski coil.

 Best practice for Rogowski coil installation is to center the conductor as best as conditions allow.
-In addition, it's a good idea to keep any other conductors (those you do not wish to measure) at a minimum distance of 2X the diameter of the Rogowski coil CT.
+In addition, it’s a good idea to keep any other conductors (those you do not wish to measure) as far away from the Rogowski coil as is practical.

 Also, keep in mind that although a Rogowski coil is ideal for large amperage loads, accuracy of the coil may be reduced on smaller loads (<20A).
-Check with DENT Instruments for current transformer recommendations on your specific project.
+Additionally, the meter you are using may “snap to zero” if the loads is under a certain threshold.
+This may result in recording “0” during times when a small load is actually present (such as during after hours or weekends in a facility when most loads are shut off).
+Check with DENT Instruments for current transformer recommendations on your specific project – we would be happy to provide advice on choosing the right sensor.

 Need a quote for current transformers or power meters?
 Contact us today!